ayeseeem/icm-dpickx/README.md

 -----------

-`icm-dpickx` lets you make assertions about your expectations for an XML document.
+`icm-dpickx` lets you make assertions about your expectations for an XML document, and lets you process nodes, as selected by an XPath.
 The following snippets give an idea of what you can do.

 For an XML document like this (which you then convert to a DOM):
 ```xml